Why novated lease effective interest rates look high — yet may still work

 Effective interest rate is inconsistently defined

-Another problem is the lack of any regulated or standardised definition of an “effective interest rate” for novated leases.
+One problem in interest rate calculation is the lack of any regulated or standardised definition of an “effective interest rate” for novated leases.

 Unlike home loans — where comparison rates must be calculated using a prescribed methodology under the National Credit Code — novated lease providers are free to include or exclude different components when reporting an interest rate, such as: